discorporate/flatland/docs/source/validation/index.rst

 ``element`` or its schema, or place them in Python's builtins.

 An element's ancestry will be searched for these functions.
-If you like, you may assign them soley to the top-most element or its schema and they will be used to translate all of its child elements.
+If you like, you may assign them solely to the top-most element or its schema and they will be used to translate all of its child elements.

 If you opt to supply ``ugettext`` but not ``ungettext``, Flatland's built-in